2026 AI Symposium Speakers

 Chief Digital Officer, CohesionForce, Inc.

-From Prompts to Processes: Engineering Agentic Development Environments:
+Workshop: From Prompts to Processes: Engineering Agentic Development Environments

 Josh Phillips is Chief Digital Officer at CohesionForce, where he leads digital transformation and artificial intelligence initiatives.
 He has over a decade of experience spanning software engineering, data engineering, and AI application development, with recent work focused on multimodal models, agentic systems, and AI-assisted test & development.
 In addition to his role at CFI, he organizes a monthly paper review series on emerging AI research and regularly speaks on practical applications of AI in engineering and business contexts.